 The Dark Knot's Beverly Foulard Olive Green Silk Tie pops off perfectly against this light blue shirt!

 Triadic Color Schemes

 A Triadic Color Scheme involves choosing colors that form a triangle along the color wheel.
-Finally, we now have a color scheme that involves harmony (creating a balance between warm and coll colors).Hence, triadic color schemes are blue, red and yellow and green, orange and purple.
+Finally, we now have a color scheme that involves harmony (creating a balance between warm and cool colors).Hence, triadic color schemes are blue, red and yellow and green, orange and purple.
 While both of these color schemes involve both warm and cool colors, the contrast is not as strong as with a complementary color scheme.
 This slightly muted, but highly attractive color scheme, is a great way to introduce color into your wardrobe.